amrutashety/argocd-training/applicationsets.md

 #### Create an applicationset manifest

-In the `applicationsets` directory there is a file called `pull-request.yaml` with the following content:
+In the `applicationset` directory there is a file called `pull-request.yaml` with the following content:

 ```yaml
 apiVersion: argoproj.io/v1alpha1